 My research covers topics related to the media, algorithms, and their relation to political and market institutions.
 Methodologically, I specialize in developing new approaches to quantify politically and economically relevant concepts from unstructured data such as text.

-Since the fall of 2024, I have been an Assistant Professor at the Paris School of Economics.
+I am an Assistant Professor at the Paris School of Economics.

-From 2023 to 2024, I worked at ETH Zurich as a Post-Doctoral researcher at the Center for Law & Economics with Elliott Ash.
+Before, I worked as a Post-Doctoral researcher at ETH Zurich and the University of St.Gallen.
 I completed my Ph.D. in Economics at the University of St.Gallen (summa cum laude, 2023), supervised by Roland Hodler.
 I visited the Paris School of Economics in 2021 and 2022, hosted by Ekaterina Zhuravskaya.
 In 2019, I visited ETH Zurich, hosted by Elliott Ash.

 See my CV for more information.

-I am co-organizing the MPWZ-CEPR Text-As-Data Workshop series, together with Elliott Ash and Sascha O. Becker.
-The next edition will take place on 28 and 29 April 2025 (online-only).
+I am co-organizing the MPWZ-CEPR Text-As-Data Workshop series with Elliott Ash and Sascha O. Becker.
+The next edition will take place in fall 2025 and will mark the 10th anniversary of our series!
+The most recent (9th) edition was held on 28 and 29 April 2025.

-You can check out the programs of all past editions.
+You can also check out the programs of all past editions.

 Ministers Engage in Favoritism Too, with Noémie Zurlinden – Journal of Public Economics (2022)